 Facet joints are the joints that hold vertebrae together.
-Facet arthritis occurs when the cartilage between these joints wears down and the vertebrae exert pressure on each other.
+Arthritis occurs when the cartilage between these joints wears down and vertebrae exert pressure on each other.

 - Pain with motion, especially when stretching the spine

 - Lower back pain running from the buttocks to the back of the upper leg

 The symptoms of facet arthritis are similar to other spinal conditions like degenerative disc disease, herniated discs, and spondylolisthesis.
 Biscup Spine’s state-of-the-art imaging technology allows Dr. Biscup to confirm the source of your back pain before tailoring a treatment plan.

 In most cases, the goal of treatment for this condition is to ablate, or destroy, the nerve endings causing pain around the facet joint.
 Because the nerve endings usually begin growing back within three to eight months, regular treatment will allow you to live without complications from arthritis.

 Other treatments for facet arthritis include over-the-counter and prescription medications, physical therapy, epidurals, facet blocks, and regenerative medicine techniques.
 Surgical treatments, like spinal fusion, should only be used in extreme cases.